This program is available at the Springfield - Downtown location.

 Design websites with usability in mind.

-Utilize industry standard software effectively as a digital media editor.
+Utilize industry standard software effectively for digital content creation.

 Write computer programs to implement information systems designs.

 Note: It is extremely important that students save all work from the first term forward to enable them to build a portfolio in NWM 2210 and NWM 2400.